thebrumby/HotWalletClaimer/README.md

     Follow the on-screen prompt to execute the suggested command if you are not superuser.

 - **Adding Sessions to PM2:**
   - To add a Python script as a PM2 session, use the command below.
-This example starts a session named `firstWallet` which loads a previously saved `claim.py` session named `1`:
+This example starts a session named `firstWallet` which loads a previously saved `claim.py` session named `Wallet1`:

     ```bash
-    pm2 start claim.py --name firstWallet -- 1
+    pm2 start claim.py --name firstWallet -- Wallet1
     ```
-    Note: Replace `1` with the actual Session name you set during setup if different.
+    Note: Replace `Wallet1` with the actual Session name given during setup if different.

-  - To add a second session named `secondWallet`:
-    ```bash
-    pm2 start claim.py --name secondWallet -- 2
-    ```
-    Note: Replace `2` with the actual Session name.

 - **Manage PM2 Sessions:**
   - Save configuration to persist through reboots: